dezeve/loon-css/README.md

 # About

 loon-css is a tiny CSS library for styling HTML elements.
-By running `kitchen-sink.html` in your browser, you can access a sample web page containing HTML elements built with the library.
+By running `kitchen-sink.html` in your browser, you can access a sample web page containing HTML elements styled with the library.

 ### Getting Started